witny23/csci_441_meteor_challenges_V3_1_2/campaign/README.md

-git Class challenges for vids 13a, 13b, 14a, 14b
+git React Component challenges for vids 15a, 15b

 GOALS

     To practice concepts as found in the videos/git repo

-        13a - ES6 intro:
-        13b - challenge - ES6: create person description method:
-        14a - ES6 classes continued:
+        15a - first React:
-        14b - challenge - ES6: customize person class:
+        15b - challenge - React component placeholder:

 INSTRUCTIONS

-    Found on main.html when program is running or in imports/api/instructions.js
+    Found on main.html when program is running or in imports/ui/Instructions.js